eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     uxrStreamId uxr_stream_id(uint8_t index, uxrStreamType type, uxrStreamDirection direction);

-Creates a stream identifier.
+This function creates a stream identifier.
-This function does not create a new stream, only creates its identifier to be used in the *Client* API.
+This function does not create a new stream, it only creates its identifier to be used in the *Client* API.

-:index: Identifier of the stream, its value corresponding to the creation order of the stream, different for each `type`.
+:index: Identifier of the stream.
+Its value corresponds to the creation order of the stream, different for each ``type``.
 :type: The type of the stream, it can be ``UXR_BEST_EFFORT_STREAM`` or ``UXR_RELIABLE_STREAM``.
-:direction: Represents the direction of the stream.
+:direction: Represents the direction (input or output) of the stream.
 It can be ``UXR_INPUT_STREAM`` or ``UXR_OUTPUT_STREAM``.

 ------